 Writing

-Structure – Children are taught to write cohesively within a range of texts.
+Children are taught a range of writing skills, including:

-Handwriting – Children are taught to form letters correctly according to the school handwriting policy.
+• Handwriting: Forming letters correctly according to the school’s handwriting policy.

 EYFS